prpole/dissertation/chapter3/norris_capitalocene.md

 In a short story “A Deal in Wheat,” which anticipates Norris’s epic, he makes clear just where the power lies in this assemblage, and it is distinctly not with the farmer.
-The commodity market cuts both ways, lowering and raising prices, and Sam Lewison is hurt by both: he is driven off his ranch by artificially low wheat prices, then sees the breadline closed in his face because the price of wheat is too high.
+The commodity market cuts both ways, lowering and raising prices, and in this story the farmer Sam Lewison is hurt by both: he is driven off his ranch by artificially low wheat prices, then sees the breadline closed in his face because the price of wheat has since gone too high.
 The cause is a speculator’s duel between Truslow, who was driving prices down, and Hornung, who was driving them up.
-When they go up even further than Hornung wanted, Truslow is to blame, and he profits by a scam that provides the *reductio ad absurdum* of finance’s dematerialization of material goods: he keeps unloading and reloading the same shipment of wheat, selling it to Hornung at higher and higher prices; Hornung is obliged to buy, because he must corner the market or bust.
+When they go up even further than Hornung wanted, however, Truslow is to blame.
+Truslow finally profits by a scam that provides the *reductio ad absurdum* of finance’s dematerialization of material goods: he keeps unloading and reloading the same shipment of wheat, selling it many times over to Hornung at higher and higher prices; Hornung is obliged to buy, because he must corner the market or bust.
 It is fraud, but fraud that works on the normal logic of finance, the radical separation of exchange value from use value, to the point that they are